invoiceninja/invoiceninja.github.io/source/docs/advanced-settings.md

 ```
 This counter will generate a date string of which could reset yearly, however it could not reset at a monthly interval as you will have counter collisions.

+Also, at the bottom you will see some useful information to help you customize your *Number Pattern* more effectively.
+The large button **View Date Formats** links to a page with a PHP style guide.
+Below that, every entity type has it's own list of variables that can be used to add further customization to the *Number Pattern*.

 <h2 id=email_settings>Email Settings</h2>

 These settings govern the behavior, appearance, and other settings for emails sent by Invoice Ninja software on behalf of your company.